ylapp1/GameOfLife/README.md

 | --rulesStayAlive <arg> | The amounts of cells which will keep a living cell alive               | String | numeric string                                                     |

-# Setup a development environment
+# Set up a development environment

 ## Linux version
 1. Download and install vagrant and virtualbox